 Addressing the challenging questions of the 21st century

 In the wake of the abolition of regular border controls in Europe and the fall of the iron curtain, the field of Border Studies has opened up new objects of research and has experienced a noticeable development boost.
-At the same time European societies experience the challenges of new closing of borders.
+At the same time, European societies experience the challenges of the new closing of borders.

 The Master in Border Studies provides students with the major concepts and analytical tools to understand the social, cultural, political and economic challenges of border regions and cross-border cooperations.
-Students gain theoretical knowledge of border problems, border cultures, border literatures and constructions of “otherness”.
+Students gain theoretical knowledge of border problems, border cultures, border literature and constructions of “otherness”.

 Students acquire the needed skills to play a crucial part in the increasing discussions on national and European identities, worldwide mobilities, migration, cultural diversity, citizenship and cross-border cooperation – especially in the Greater Region.